kubernetes-sigs/azuredisk-csi-driver/docs/design-v2.md

 ### Custom Resources and Controllers

-Mandalay uses 3 different custom resources defined in the `azure-disk-csi` namespace to orchestrate disk management and facilitate pod failover to nodes with attachment replica.
+Azure Disk CSI Driver V2 uses 3 different custom resources defined in the `azure-disk-csi` namespace to orchestrate disk management and facilitate pod failover to nodes with attachment replica.
 A controller for each resource watches for and responds to changes to its custom resource instances.

 #### `AzDriverNode` Resource and Controller

-The `AzDriverNode` custom resource represents a node in the cluster where the Mandalay node plug-in runs.
+The `AzDriverNode` custom resource represents a node in the cluster where the Azure Disk CSI Driver V2 node plug-in runs.
 An instance of `AzDriverNode` is created when the node plug-in starts.
 The node plug-in periodically updates the heartbeat in the `Status` field.